zainnadeem786/APTS/standard/2_Safety_Controls/README.md

-# Human Oversight and Intervention
+# Safety Controls and Impact Management

-**Domain Prefix:** APTS-HO | **Requirements:** 19
+**Domain Prefix:** APTS-SC | **Requirements:** 20

-This domain defines how an autonomous penetration testing platform keeps qualified humans in the loop: approving actions before execution at low autonomy levels, monitoring and intervening during execution, exercising pause/redirect/kill authority, receiving escalations on unexpected findings or threshold breaches, and closing engagements with accountable human sign-off.
-Human Oversight is the safety valve that makes graduated autonomy workable.
-Even a well-designed autonomous platform will encounter situations it has not been authorized to handle alone, and the quality of its behavior in those situations depends on how reliably, how quickly, and to whom it hands control.
-Requirements in this domain govern approval gates, monitoring and intervention capability, decision timeouts, authority delegation, graceful pause and redirect, kill switches, irreversibility gates, escalation triggers, alerting and fatigue controls, stakeholder notification, operator qualifications, and 24/7 continuity.
+This domain defines how an autonomous penetration testing platform classifies the potential impact of its actions, limits blast radius, enforces graduated escalation thresholds, terminates testing on adverse conditions, recovers from incidents, and contains the agent runtime within a declared execution boundary enforced outside the agent's own control.
+Safety Controls complement Scope Enforcement: where SE decides whether an action is inside the agreed envelope, SC decides whether that in-scope action is safe enough to run right now given its predicted impact, cumulative risk, and current system health, and whether the agent's execution environment continues to enforce the platform's declared containment boundary.
+A platform that cannot stop itself, cannot score what it is doing against Confidentiality, Integrity, and Availability (CIA) dimensions, cannot detect and recover from an unintended effect, or cannot enforce a sandbox boundary on its own agent runtime cannot safely operate at any autonomy level above L1.
+Requirements in this domain govern impact classification, rate and payload constraints, threshold escalation, kill switches, health-triggered halts, circuit breakers, reversibility tracking, rollback, post-test integrity checks, incident containment and recovery, execution sandbox boundary integrity, and external enforcement of the agent's action allowlist.

-This domain covers the human side of the human-platform loop: who approves, who intervenes, and when.
-Scope boundary checks belong to Scope Enforcement (SE), impact classification and hard stops to Safety Controls (SC), and the audit trail of approvals to Auditability (AR).
+This domain covers blast-radius management and hard-stop capability.
+Scope boundary enforcement belongs to Scope Enforcement (SE), human approval workflows to Human Oversight (HO), and evidence of safety-control actions to Auditability (AR).

 > For implementation guidance, see the [Implementation Guide](Implementation_Guide.md).